DannyHinshaw/local-library/README.md

 # local-library

-An example library management application built with Golang and Postgres on the backend and React on the front.
+An example library management application built with Golang and MySQL on the backend and React on the front.

 ### Requirements (Given)